robinharms/pyramid_settings/README.md

 So when including your package:

     def includeme(config):
-        config.registry.registerAdapter(MyJSONLoader, name='jsonp')
+        config.registry.registerAdapter(MySpecialJSONLoader, name='specialjson')

-The above example would use this adapter for any file ending with 'jsonp'.
+The above example would use this adapter for any file ending with 'specialjson' for instance 'mysettings.specialjson'.

 Note that this must be done before including pyramid_settings.